Island-wide Blackout Hits Puerto Rico On New Years Eve - UrduPoint

 The "island-wide blackout" began at 5:30 am Tuesday (0930 GMT), Luma Energy, which manages power transmission on the island, said in a social media statement.

-It added that preliminary findings pointed to a fault in an underground cable as the cause of the outage -- although the situation remained under investigation.
+It said preliminary findings pointed to a fault in an underground cable as the cause, although the outage remained under investigation.

 Jose Perez, director of external affairs at Luma, told AFP that the fault "caused a cascade effect" leading to the general blackout.